Nikon D7500 vs Olympus E-PL7

 It is notable that the D7500 has a microphone port, which is missing on the E-PL7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-PL7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PL7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL7 was succeeded by the Olympus E-PL8.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D7500 and E-PL7 can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Olympus E-PL7 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D7500 and the Olympus E-PL7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.